ramun3/ramun3/README.md

 DNI: Shadaria, Sonails, Sark, any ships that involves child x adult (proshippers included..)

 I go to people randomly since I really need cuds/hugs cuz im a very clingy person! / sometimes upset/uncomfortable, (srry if i bother you !)

+Pls dont ask personal questions like; "how old are you" it makes me get uncomfortable + im a minor !

 ☆*: .｡. o(≧▽≦)o .｡.:*☆